Seoulkai/fetch-sdet/README.md

    - "gem install bundler"
 - Run "bundle install"

-This should install all the gems required to run the utility
+This should install all the gems required to run the utility and cucumber tests

 Usage
 -------------------------------------------------------------------------------
-- "./geocodes.sh {city,state} {zipcode}"
+- Run "./geocodes.sh {city,state} {zipcode}"
+- Will automatically add US to the city and state

 Tests